German cabinet backs expanded role in Mediterranean mission

 In cases of suspected arms smuggling, they will also be able to search ships transiting to and from Libya, they added.

-Von der Leyen said there were still some legal issues to resolve regarding Germany's expanded role, but the cabinet decision and expected parliamentary approval would allow the German military to begin detailed planning for the bigger role.
+Merkel often underscores the need to improve conditions in countries like Libya to help end the current migrant crisis.

-(Reporting by Sabine Siebold and Andrea Shalal; Writing by Andrea Shalal; Editing by Dominic Evans)
+(Reporting by Sabine Siebold; Writing by Andrea Shalal; Editing by Dominic Evans)